 Two onboard USB ports (J2 - Black) are located at the ATX double deck ports of the board.

-The J19 connector on the system board allows you to connect the optional 3rd and 4th USB ports.
+Depending on the type of USB port cable that you are using, the JI9 connector on the system board allows you to connect the optional 3rd and 4th USB ports.
 These optional USB ports, which are mounted on a card-edge bracket, will be provided as an option.
-If you wish to use the optional 3rd and 4th USB ports, install the card-edge bracket to the system chassis then insert the connector that is attached to the USB port cables to J19.
-The USB ports' cable connector can be inserted only if pin 1 of the cable is aligned with pin 1 of J19.
+If you wish to use the optional 3rd and 4th USB ports, install the card-edge bracket to the system chassis then insert the connector that is attached to the USB port cables to JI9.
+The USB ports' cable connector can be inserted only if pin 1 of the cable is aligned with pin 1 of JI9.